 Acting as a sounding board

 When I have an idea for a new project (especially when it’s something to do with my Facebook groups), I’ll often run it past her and ask for her feedback.
 This has turned out to be a fantastic strategy because not only is she also my target market, she can provide a different perspective and often comes up with ideas I hadn’t thought about.

 My VA has a unique understanding of my business, is aware of all the resources at my disposal, and has a completely different mindset than I do.

 Supporting my Facebook groups

-In order to ensure all the content goes out and I don’t lose my mind in the process, I share my content calendar (as well as a Google calendar) with my VA which outlines everything that needs to happen in each group throughout the entire year.
+I have two Facebook groups to look after (The open VA Handbookers group and a secret group for trainees of my DIY VA course who are called the Rock Stars) so to make sure they both run smoothly and I don’t lose my mind in the process, I share my content calendar (as well as a Google calendar) with my VA which outlines everything that happens in each group throughout the entire year.

 She undertakes and/or assists with: